Vanderhoof/alembic-dddl/docs/tutorial.md

 ### Defining the Tables

-Before writing any views in DDL scripts, we need some tables that they could call.
+Before writing any custom views, we need some tables that they could interact with.

-Let's create a simplistic table structure for an imaginary Web Shop:
+Let's create a simplistic table structure for an imaginary webshop:

 ```python
 # app/moddels.py